- JOIN / LOGIN

 Over the years I’ve gone to a lot of trade conferences for tennis teachers and often the number one topic (or gripe) amongst the coaches is how to harness the enthusiasm of the tennis parents.
 Translation can you stay out of the way?
 Parents mean well and naturally want the best for their children.
 So naturally, parents want to have input since they are footing the bill.
 But as a coach I can tell you the tried and true formula that never fails is let the coach do their job and you as parent just be supportive.

-Tracy Austin won the US Open.
+Tracy Austin won the US Open in ’79 an ’81.
 She has two boys who play college tennis.
-She has learned over the years to “stay out of the way”.
+She has learned over the years to “stay out of the way” in regards to coaching her sons.

 Here is a story republished with permission from another blog that hits on all of the important bullet points for being the best tennis parent you can be without losing sight of your child’s best interest.

-One more mantra for parents before you dive in that I saw at a club onetime that always stuck with me.
+One more mantra for parents to consider before you read more.
+I saw a sign at a club onetime that always stuck with me.
+It read as follows:

 “Your child’s good behavior is a reflection of you not their results on the tennis court”.